carlzhang4/chisel_rps/README.md

-# Rc4ml Chisel Template
+# RC4ML Chisel Template
 ```
-Please make sure you have already installed mill
+Please make sure you have already installed mill https://com-lihaoyi.github.io/mill/mill/Intro_to_Mill.html

 $ git clone https://github.com/RC4ML/chisel_template.git
 $ cd chisel_template
 $ git submodule add git@github.com:carlzhang4/common.git common
 $ git submodule add git@github.com:carlzhang4/qdma.git qdma

 Generate your first module:
-$ mill project_foo Test
-Corresponding sv file can be found under Verilog folder

-Generate a QDMATop module:
-$ mill project_foo QDMATop
+$ mill project_foo Foo
-Corresponding sv file can be found under Verilog folder
+Corresponding sv file Foo.sv can be found under Verilog folder

+When you write a new module and want to generate its verilog, edit Elaborate.scala
+For example a new Bar module, put following code near other cases in Elaborate.scala.
+"case "Foo" => stage.execute(arr,Seq(ChiselGeneratorAnnotation(() => new Foo()),dir)) "
 ```

 # How to generate a QDMA benchmark project
 ```
-First, create a vivado project, vivado version must be 2020.2 or later
+First, create a vivado project, vivado version must either of 2020.01/2020.02/2021.01

+Modify two lines in ./qdma/src/QDMATop.scala, replace with your vivado version and your vivado project's IP location

 $ mill project_foo QDMATop
 This will generate a QDMATop.sv under Verilog, copy and add it to your vivado project.

+And it will also generate several tcl commands, starts with create_ip xxxx, ends with update_compile_order -fileset sources_1.

+Copy these tcls and execute them in your vivado project's tcl console, this will help you generate a QDMA IP.

 Copy xdc file (./qdma/src/sv) to your vivado project and add it as constraint.

-Generate a qdma IP in vivado catalog, it's name must be QDMABlackBox.

 Then you can generate your bitstream.

+Corresponding benchmark software and corresponding driver could be found in https://github.com/carlzhang4/qdma_improve

+You can also write your own top file by referring ./qdma/src/QDMATop.scala.
 ```

-# How to simplify your workflow with several script
+# How to simplify your workflow with several scripts

 ### postElaborating.py